 Upon Adrian Horn's departure, the Chorus' first elected Executive Committee (President, Vice President, Secretary, and Treasurer) was charged with finding a new director.
 Led by a search committee, the entire Chorus selected Frederick Goff in September 1984.

 Under Fred Goff's direction, the Chorus improved the quality of its performances, increased its visibility in San Francisco, and developed a more professional approach to concert rehearsals and performances.
-The chorus changed its name to the San Francisco City Chorus in 1989.
-In 1996, the chorus became a 501(c)(3) non-profit organization now known as the San Francisco City Chorus Association.

 When Fred Goff decided to leave the chorus in 1997, SFCC asked Larry Marietta to become its new Artistic Director.
 Under Larry's leadership, SFCC's membership has grown to approximately 60 members, its reputation for musical variety and artistry has reached exciting new heights, and concert audiences continue to grow.
 Currently, three formal concerts are presented each season.